Pluchea camphorata (L.) DC.

 CC = 4

 Family - Asteraceae/Plucheeae

-Inflorescence - Dense clusters at branch tips, flat-topped or rounded in profile.
+Inflorescence - Dense paniculate clusters of flowering heads at branch tips, usually rounded in profile.

-Flowering heads - Heads discoid, 5-9 mm in diameter.
-Corollas 3-6 mm long, pink to pinkish purple.
+Flowers - Ray florets absent.
+Disk corollas 3-6 mm long, pink to pinkish purple.
 Inner florets few, usually functionally staminate.
 Outer florets more numerous, pistillate.
 Pappus in a ring of capillary bristles 3-5 mm long, white or pinkish-tinged.

 Flowering - August - October.